Standard commercial framework - guidance for buyers

 The standard commercial framework is mandated by PBD-2019-01 Engagement of professional services suppliers.

-Engaging suppliers that have accepted the standard commercial framework is simpler
+Engaging suppliers that have accepted the framework is simpler

 It is easier to engage suppliers that have accepted the standard commercial framework.